MileHacker Logo

 Health & Travel Essentials

 Always drink bottled water from sealed bottles or use reliable purification methods.
 Prioritize freshly cooked, hot food from busy stalls.
-Avoid raw salads or unpeeled fruits from street vendors.
+Avoid raw salads or unpeeled fruits from food stalls on the street.

 Medical Kit

-Carry a basic first-aid kit, anti-medicine for loose stools, ORS.
+Carry a basic first-aid kit, anti-anti-diarrheal medicine, ORS.
 Consider Adventure Medical Kits.

 Travel Insurance

 Highly recommended.
-Covers medical emergencies, trip cancellation, baggage loss.
+Covers medical emergencies, trip cancellation, misplaced baggage.
 Check out World Nomads or SafetyWing.

 Documents